-This bill would shorten the amount of time a victim of childhood sexual assault that occurred before January 1, 2024 would have to file a specified action to 22 years from the date the plaintiff attains the age of majority or within 3 years of the date the plaintiff discovers or reasonably should have discovered that psychological injury or illness occurring after the age of majority was caused by the sexual assault, whichever period expires later.
-This bill would, for actions filed on or after April 15, 2025, against a public entity by a plaintiff who is 40 years of age or older, increase the standard of liability to gross negligence.
+This bill would shorten the amount of time a victim of childhood sexual assault that occurred before January 1, 2024, would have to file a specified action to 22 years from the date the plaintiff attains the age of majority or within 3 years of the date the plaintiff discovers or reasonably should have discovered that psychological injury or illness occurring after the age of majority was caused by the sexual assault, whichever period expires later.
+This bill would, for actions filed on or after April 15, 2025, against a public entity, or one of its employees or agents, by a plaintiff who is 40 years of age or older, increase the standard of liability to gross negligence.
 For all cases against a public entity filed on or after April 15, 2025, this bill would provide factors that courts must consider when reviewing motions for remittitur and would authorize a court to structure judgments against public entities so that they could be paid over time.

 This bill would require all cases filed by victims of childhood sexual assault that occurred at the MacLaren Children's Center or any juvenile probation facility or detention center operated by the Los Angeles County Probation Department that was closed before or on January 1, 2020, be filed on or before January 1, 2026.
 This bill specifies that the procedural requirements that typically apply to such causes of action, including the requirement that plaintiffs who file their claims at the age of 40 or greater file a certificate of merit, as specified, also apply to these specific cases.
 This bill would require that in these cases, certificates of merit along with additional information shall be provided to a court-appointed special master.
 This bill would prohibit a special master from distributing funds pursuant to a settlement agreement until all of those requirements have been satisfied.

-This bill would provide that, for purposes of determining the validity of refunding bonds to refund a tort action judgment entered against a public entity, as specified, indebtedness is deemed to be in existence on the date of the public entity's adoption of a resolution or ordinance that satisfies specified conditions.
+This bill would provide that, for purposes of determining the validity of refunding bonds to refund a tort action judgment entered against a public agency, as specified, indebtedness is deemed to be in existence on the date of adoption by the governing body of the public agency of a resolution or ordinance, as specified.

 This bill would provide a similar authorization to a participating party, as defined, in connection with securing financing, refinancing, or refunding of a public debt obligation, as defined, to elect to provide for funding payments of the public debt obligation by electing to participate in a state or local intercept, or both, by an action of its governing board.
 The bill would require the Controller, the county treasurer, or other appropriate county fiscal officer, as applicable, upon receipt of written notice provided by the participating party, to make an apportionment or revenue transfer from specified moneys designated for apportionment to the participating party, as provided.
 The bill would authorize, and not require, a county to participate in local intercepts under these provisions.
 The bill would require a participating party to certify the payment schedule, as specified.
 By expanding the crime of perjury, this bill would impose a state-mandated local program.